How to Get a Permanent Residency & Employment in Canadian Airlines?

 Who would benefit from applying for the Canadian PR?

-Graduates from the flight training program who are targeting airlines which require turbine (turbo-prop or jet) time for employment, such as Emirates, Qatar, Etihad, Fly Dubai, and so on, may benefit from gaining the valuable jet and turbo-prop flying experience by working in the regional airlines in Canada.
+Graduates from the flight training program who are targeting airlines which require at least 2000 hours of passenger category aircraft turbine time for employment, such as Emirates, Qatar, Etihad, Fly Dubai, and so on, may benefit from gaining the valuable jet and turbo-prop flying experience by working in the regional airlines in Canada.
 Of course, to be eligible for employment with the Canadian airlines, a pilot needs to have a Canadian PR – a permanent residency permit.
-Such permit can be obtained by a foreign graduate of a flight training courses in Canada by taking advantage of the Canadian Experience Class program, after completion of the one or two years of the initial Post-Graduate Work Permit internship as a flight instructor or a charter pilot.
+Such permit can be obtained by a foreign graduate of a flight training courses in Canada by taking advantage of the Canadian Experience Class program, after completion of two years of the initial Post-Graduate Work Permit internship as a flight instructor and a charter pilot.

-The CEC program sets specific eligibility criteria for foreign students who want to stay in Canada after graduation.
-To qualify for the CEC program, candidates must meet the following requirements:
+The Canadian Experience Class (CEC) program sets specific eligibility criteria for foreign students who want to stay in Canada after graduation.
+To qualify for the Canadian Experience Class program, candidates must meet the following requirements:

 2. Language Proficiency: Candidates must demonstrate adequate language skills in English or French.
 This typically involves taking a language test, such as IELTS for English or TEF for French, to prove proficiency.